kbingham/libcamera/Documentation/libcamera_architecture.rst

   and control hardware image processing based on the parameters supplied by upper layers, closing the control loop of the ISP.

   IPAs are loaded as external plugins named IPA Modules.
-IPA Modules can be part of the libcamera code base or provided externally by camera vendors as open-source or closed-source components.
+IPA Modules can be part of the libcamera code base or provided externally by camera vendors.
+  In-tree IPA modules are covered by the same license as the rest of libcamera, external IPA modules can be open-source or closed-source.

-  Open source IPA Modules built with libcamera are run in the same process space as libcamera.
+  IPA Modules built with libcamera are run in the same process space as the library.
 External IPA Modules are run in a separate sandboxed process.
 In either case, they can only interact with libcamera through the API provided by the Pipeline Handler.
 They have a restricted view of the system, with no direct access to kernel camera devices, no access to networking APIs, and limited access to file systems.
 All their accesses to image and metadata are mediated by dmabuf instances explicitly passed by the Pipeline Handler to the IPA Module.

   IPA Modules are only required for platforms and devices with an ISP controlled by the host CPU.
 Camera sensors which have an integrated ISP are not